Tooth decay conditions and syndromes.

 Baby-bottle tooth decay.

-Only specific are affected.
+a) Only specific teeth are affected.

 In most cases, this condition displays a characteristic decay pattern.